Rocker arm: Materials

 Rocker arms contribute to the reciprocating weight of the valvetrain, which can become problematic at higher engine speeds (RPM).
-For this reason, aluminum is often in engines that operate at higher RPM.
+For this reason, aluminum is often used in engines that operate at higher RPM.
 Upgraded bearings for the rocker arm's fulcrum are also sometimes used in engines operating at high RPM.

 Diesel truck engines often use rocker arms made from cast iron (usually ductile), or forged carbon steel.